skaftab-in/aws-cicd-pipeline-eks-ecr/README.md

 This project demonstrates an **automated CI/CD pipeline** built using **Jenkins**, **AWS ECR**, **AWS EKS**, **Docker**, **AWS EC2**, **Load Balancer**, and **AWS CLI**.
 This pipeline ensures that every time developers push code to the main branch, a new Docker image is built, tested, stored, and deployed seamlessly to AWS EKS with **zero downtime** and **high availability**.

-### 🔑 Key Highlights:
-- **Automated Docker Image Creation:** Every time code is pushed to the **main branch**, Jenkins triggers the pipeline and builds a new Docker image tagged with the latest Jenkins build number.
-- **Code Scanning & Testing:** The code is scanned and tested using **Mocha** to ensure quality and prevent issues.
-- **AWS ECR for Docker Image Storage:** The Docker image is pushed to **AWS ECR** for secure and efficient storage.
-- **AWS EKS for Deployment:** The application is deployed on **AWS EKS** with zero-downtime updates and scaling capabilities.
-- **Kubernetes Features for Seamless Updates:**
-  - **Rolling Updates:** Kubernetes ensures that the application is updated without any downtime.
-  - **Automatic Scaling:** Kubernetes scales the application based on traffic demands.
-  - **Rollback Capabilities:** In case of failure, Kubernetes allows easy rollback to a previous version.
-- **AWS EC2 & Load Balancer:** The application is hosted on **EC2** instances, and a **Load Balancer** ensures high availability and distributes traffic across multiple instances.

 ## 🛠️ Tools Used

 - **Jenkins**: Automates the CI/CD pipeline.